 - Police are prohibited from stopping every vehicle that approaches.
 Instead, a mathematical formula is used to determine which cars will be stopped.
 It is common for police to stop every fourth car or every fifth car, although the formula used can differ from checkpoint to checkpoint.

 - Police may pull over motorists who break the laws or who give law enforcement probable cause they are doing something wrong.
 For example, if you make an illegal U-turn to get out of line at a DUI checkpoint, police can pull you over for the illegal turn.
 Law enforcement could also pull you over if you were speeding, driving erratically, had a broken taillight or otherwise did something wrong while waiting in line for or going through the checkpoint.

 After you have been pulled over, police cannot require you to submit to a BAC test or field sobriety test unless there is reason to believe you are intoxicated.
 If there are no signs of impairment, it would be illegal for police to make you submit to any type of testing to determine if you were drunk.

 To avoid arousing suspicion, you should always be polite when police have pulled you over at a DUI checkpoint.
 Remember that you are also not required to let them search your car and you don’t have to answer questions about where you were or what you were doing before approaching the checkpoint.

-Arrests at DUI Checkpoints in Virginia
+DUI Checkpoints in Virginia Leading To Arrests

 If there is probable cause that you have violated the law and are driving while impaired, you are required to submit to a BAC test when pulled over at a checkpoint by police.
 Refusal is illegal under Virginia’s implied consent laws and you could face a license suspension.
 If your blood alcohol content is above the legal limit, you can be arrested for drunk driving.